Resources from Central Florida Community Action Agency.

 In Levy County there is the Specialized Weatherization Outreach service.
 This will offer approved homeowners in this county with additional conservation measures.
 It is only for citizens of that county.

+There are a few offices.
+Residents should call the location for their county.
 Central Florida Community Action Agency offices are as follows.
 Call them for information or referrals.
 A number of other services are available as well.

 Alachua County Office, 1405 N.W.
 13th Street, Suite B, Gainesville, Florida 32601, dial (352) 373-7667